How much does pet insurance cost?

 - Financial protection: Unexpected vet bills for accidents, illnesses or surgeries can be expensive.
 Pet insurance helps cover these costs so you can avoid the difficult choice between your pet’s health and your financial stability.

-- Peace of mind: Knowing that you have coverage for major health issues can provide assurance that you can focus on your pet’s recovery rather than financial concerns.
+- Peace of mind: Knowing you have coverage for major health issues can allow you to focus on your pet’s recovery rather than financial concerns.

 While pet insurance may seem like an added expense, it can be a valuable investment in the long run, especially if your pet develops a serious health condition or requires emergency care.